runtimeverification/plutus-core-semantics/IOG-contracts/README.md

 # Native tokens and Stablecoin contracts

-This directory contains Haskell files implement represent native tokens and a stablecoin contracts in PlutusTx.
+This directory contains Haskell files that implement native tokens and a stablecoin contract in PlutusTx.
 There are two subdirectories named after each kind of contract.
 Assuming a proper installation of `nix`, `plutus` and `plutus-apps`, the files and instructions here should be enough to generate UPLC scripts from the minting/validation policy of each contract and from particular executions of each contract.

-The general directory structure is as follows, where `dir` is either native-tokens or stablecoin and `contract` is either `Freee.hs`, `NFT.hs` or `Stablecoin.hs`:
+The general directory structure is as follows, where `dir` is either native-tokens or stablecoin and `contract` is either `Free.hs`, `NFT.hs` or `Stablecoin.hs`:
 ```
 dir